weirdpattern/tipit/tips/typescript/general/specifying-this-in-bound-functions.md

 ## Specifying `this` in functions that have been .bind()

 ### Summary
-Allows a developer to specify the value of `this` in a function that has been .bind().
+Allows the developer to specify the type of `this` in a function that has been .bind().
-This allows TypeScript to correctly type check your code.

 ### Syntax
 ```typescript